bachewar-bhushan/SmartBot/README.md

 # SmartBot: Real-Time Gas Monitoring and Anomaly Detection in Petroleum Industry Using IoT and Machine Learning
 ![WhatsApp Image 2024-04-08 at 11 41 29 PM](https://github.com/bachewar-bhushan/SmartBot/assets/142074907/2019ee7e-c3f5-4ee3-9cff-60a0e94f9099)
 SmartBot revolutionizes remote monitoring in the petroleum industry with its advanced capabilities.
-This remote-controlled car, powered by the Blynk IoT app, is equipped with MQ-2, MQ-3, and MQ-135 sensors for real-time data collection in petroleum environments.
+This remote-controlled car, controlled by the Blynk IoT app, is equipped with MQ-2, MQ-3, and MQ-135 sensors for real-time data collection in petroleum environments.
 Continuously logging data to Google Sheets, SmartBot employs the One Class SVM model to detect anomalies, ensuring early identification of potential hazards or irregularities.

 ## Components and Functions
 1. Raspberry Pi PIco W : The Raspberry Pi Pico W is utilized for transmitting sensor data to Google Sheets via webhooks.